NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Dollarized economy, world-class retiree benefits, jaw-dropping affordability, and four distinct worlds — Andes, coast, Amazon, and Galápagos Dollarized Economy — Zero Currency Risk, Jaw-Dropping Affordability, Affordable, Quality Healthcare are among the top reasons expats choose Ecuador.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Ecuador straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Ecuador — straight to your inbox.